cweachock/the-north-face/README.md

 ### Showing Content in the Loop

-The content is shown using expressions with the standard curly braces operators: {{}}.
-Which contain HTML, and text mixed with Handlebars expressions.
+To show content in the loop I used the standard Handlebars expressions with the standard curly braces operators: {{}} wich references the JSON variable data in the file for each collection.
+This includes images, titles, text, and links.

 like so: